Presque Isle Township Lighthouses Restoration Fund logo

 Our historic lighthouses symbolize our rich maritime history and attract visitors from around the country.
 Owned and operated by the Township, these historic beacons have weathered many winters, but they also require significant resources to keep them standing proud.

-In 2018, Presque Isle Township Museum Society (PITMS) and Presque Isle Township established the Presque Isle Township Lighthouses Restoration Fund to support the care and preservation of our Old and New Lighthouses and related buildings.
+In 2018, Presque Isle Township Museum Society (PITMS) and Presque Isle Township established the Presque Isle Lighthouses Restoration Fund to support the care and preservation of our Old and New Lighthouses and related buildings.
 The fund, administered by the Community Foundation for Northeast Michigan (CFNEM), supports the Township’s efforts to restore the Old and New Lighthouses and related buildings.

-Proceeds from the 2022 GivingTuesday campaign (November 29) will help fund the critical repairs to the dormer windows and front porch and steps of the 1905 Keeper’s House.
+Proceeds from the 2022 GivingTuesday campaign will help fund the critical repairs to the dormer windows and front porch and steps of the 1905 Keeper’s House.
 Maintaining this historic home helps the Museum Society tell the story of the Presque Isle Lighthouses and the keepers who watched over them.

 Crane with worker doing repairs on New Presque Isle Lighthouse